SpinalHDL/SpinalDoc/spinal/lib/pinsec/introduction.md

 permalink: /spinal/lib/pinsec/introduction/
 ---

-{% include warning.html content="This page document the SoC implemented with the first RISC-V cpu iteration done in SpinalHDL.
-The second iteration of this SoC (and CPU) is available [there](https://github.com/SpinalHDL/VexRiscv) and already offer better perforance/area/features." %}
+{% include note.html content="This page document the SoC implemented with the first RISC-V cpu iteration done in SpinalHDL.
+The second iteration of this SoC (and CPU) is available [there](https://github.com/SpinalHDL/VexRiscv) and offer better perforance/area/features." %}

 ## Introduction